AntaresSimulatorTeam/antares-xpansion/docs/index.md

   > interval \[0, maximum potential\], and discrete variables, valid
   > only over a finite set of values (see later).

-- <span class="underline">Linear constraints between investable
+- Linear constraints between investable capacities.
-  capacities</span>.
 Linear constraints between variables can be defined in investment problems.
 For example, they may require the sum of the capacities of two investment candidates to be greater or less than a given limit.